gmeneze/Compiler/README.txt

 How to run scanner?
+No compilation is needed.
+Run it as follows :-
 python Scanner.py <input-file>

 Where is output file created?
 In the same folder, the naming convention mentioned in project is followed.
 That is, "foo.c" will become "foo_gen.c".

 Scanner Implementation :-
 1. Data Structures: